culled/CocoEngine/README.md

 * Windows x64 (Win32)

 ## Building
+1. Download version 1.3.268.0 of the VulkanSDK from [LunarXchange](https://vulkan.lunarg.com/)
-1. Clone this repository to your machine: `git clone https://github.com/culled/CocoEngine.git`
+2. Clone this repository to your machine: `git clone https://github.com/culled/CocoEngine.git`
-2. Enter the project directory: `cd CocoEngine`
+3. Enter the project directory: `cd CocoEngine`
-3. Clone dependent submodules: `git submodule update --init --recursive`
+4. Clone dependent submodules: `git submodule update --init --recursive`
-4. Run the configure script for your environment located in the "scripts" directory.
+5. Run the configure script for your environment located in the "scripts" directory.
 This will generate a Visual Studio solution and projects: `cd scripts`
   - For Windows using Visual Studio 2022, run the "configure-win-x64-vs2022.bat" script: `./configure-win-x64-vs2022.bat`
-5. Open the Visual Studio solution and build like any other project!
+6. Open the Visual Studio solution and build like any other project!